Headship Next

 Leadership allies

-- The opportunity to shape the next generation of school leaders
+- Help shape the next generation of school leaders

 Partnering for transformational leadership